How to Calculate Voltage Drop in 12V and 24V Systems

 1. Energy Waste

-2. Shortened Accessory Life
+2. Shortened Equipment Life

 Many devices are rated for 12V.
 Running them at 10.5V due to voltage drop puts stress on electronics and motors, shortening their lifespan.